crewAIInc/crewAI/README.md

 ## How CrewAI Compares

-- **Autogen**: While Autogen excels in creating conversational agents capable of working together, it lacks an inherent concept of process, that ability to assign specific tasks to agents and a lot of the safeguards that created more reliable outcome in crewAI.
+- **Autogen**: While Autogen excels in creating conversational agents capable of working together, it lacks an inherent concept of process.
 In Autogen, orchestrating agents' interactions requires additional programming, which can become complex and cumbersome as the scale of tasks grows.

 - **ChatDev**: ChatDev introduced the idea of processes into the realm of AI agents, but its implementation is quite rigid.
 Customizations in ChatDev are limited and not geared towards production environments, which can hinder scalability and flexibility in real-world applications.

 **CrewAI's Advantage**: CrewAI is built with production in mind.
 It offers the flexibility of Autogen's conversational agents and the structured process approach of ChatDev, but without the rigidity.
 CrewAI's processes are designed to be dynamic and adaptable, fitting seamlessly into both development and production workflows.

 ## Contribution

+CrewAI is open-source and we welcome contributions.
+If you're looking to contribute, please:

+- Fork the repository.
+- Create a new branch for your feature.
+- Add your feature or improvement.
+- Send a pull request.
+- We appreciate your input!

 ### Installing Dependencies